ioBroker/ioBroker.cloud/README.md

 * (bluefox) Implemented the easy simpleApi commands (not all)

 ### 3.0.5 (2020-10-30)
-* (Apollon77) Make sure that subscribe parrerns are strings (Sentry IOBROKER-CLOUD-D)
+* (Apollon77) Make sure that subscribe patterns are strings (Sentry IOBROKER-CLOUD-D)

 ### 3.0.4 (2020-07-16)
 * (Apollon77) crash prevented when socket is not connected (Sentry IOBROKER-CLOUD-8)